 Kendall

 Suburban space, proximity to Baptist Hospital and UM, and strong school options.
-The fastest absorption of any neighborhood here at 39 days, with nearly 400 transactions on third-acre lots.
+Absorption was the fastest of any neighborhood covered here at 39 days, on nearly 400 transactions across third-acre lots.

 Read the Full Guide